 Gurugram-based financial services startup Aye Finance has announced raising INR 125 Cr funding from Dutch entrepreneurial development bank, FMO, through non-convertible debentures.
-The transaction was led by Chennai-based Northern Arc Capital (formerly IFMR Capital Finance Limited), a debt investor and credit segment platform.
+The transaction was syndicated by Chennai-based debt investor Northern Arc Capital (formerly IFMR Capital Finance Limited).

 The company will be utilising the money to push its leading portfolio and expand its presence in providing credit specifically for women-led micro-enterprises in the country.
 Moreover, FMO will also be working closely with Aye Finance to expand their services to women entrepreneurs in India through a ‘gender finance program.’

 Linda Broekhuizen, the chief investment officer of FMO, said that the debentures issued by Aye, is very fascinating, as the lending will be given to the women-led microentrepreneurs in the area of underbanked clients.
 Through this partnership, the duo, Aye Finance and FMO, is expected to significantly contribute to gender equality.

 Further, Sanjay Sharma, the managing director and founder of Aye Finance, said the company has over 95% of its loans with women as the prime applicants.
 The company believes that it will enable microenterprises of India to bring in a massive impact on the country’s socio-economic growth.

 Currently offering services in 14 states, the company in the coming years plans to expand to Bihar, Jharkhand, Gujarat and Maharashtra, where FMO will continue to support the growth of women-led enterprises, Sharma added.

 Founded in 2014, Aye Finance has grown to become a prominent lender for the MSME segment and provides business loans to the underserved business sector.
 Today, the company offers services across 173 branches and has 2900 employees.